nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 ## Initialization
 - Weight initialization for all edges was done as described in the paper: A normal distribution with a mean of 0 and a standard deviation of 0.01.
 - Bias initialization was also done as it was in the paper, with a mean of 0.5 and a standard deviation of 0.01.
 However, the first layer has no bias.
 The paper doesn’t mention if they did this or not, but we found in this paper that occasionally, having no bias for the initial layer might be beneficial.
 This occurs when the layer is sufficiently large and the data is distributed fairly uniformly, which probably occurs in our case because the training set is predefined.
 Indeed, in our experiments adding a bias usually reduced the accuracy.
 Our final model doesn’t have a bias for the first layer.
 - Note: the authors used a slightly different bias initialization for the fully connected layers.
-Since there are so many edges, they sampled from a larger distribution.
+Since there are so many edges, they are sampled from a larger distribution.
 In our experiments, the same bias sampling as the rest of the network worked well so we used the same distribution.
 - These are fairly typical methods of initializing weights and seemed to work well for the authors so we saw no reason to not imitate them (excluding the fully connected layer).

 ## Stopping Criteria